 \subsection{Hypervisor}

-The Edera hypervisor is based on Xen's hypervisor design~\cite{xen}, with a few key differences and additional features.
-For brevity this section focuses on the novel features of the Edera hypervisor.
-The Edera hypervisor is a microkernel hypervisor that acts as the host kernel and can run directly on the host machine or as a guest OS in nested virtualization.
+The Edera hypervisor is composed of Xen~\cite{xen} as the microkernel hypervisor, and our novel VMM.
+We call these elements collectively the Edera hypervisor.
+The Xen microkernel acts as the host kernel and can run directly on the host machine or as a guest OS in nested virtualization.
 It is a microkernel as the hypervisor only controls essential hardware interaction, while other components such as networking and device drivers are left for user-space processes in the root hardened zone and other isolated zones.
-Research has shown that microkernels have fewer bugs, as many bugs come from less used pieces of the kernel~\cite{popular-paths}.
+Research has shown that microkernels have fewer bugs, as many bugs come from less used parts of the kernel~\cite{popular-paths}.
 The hypervisor is solely responsible for partitioning resources to each zone, and monitoring the usage of these resources.

-Edera works in paravirtualization (PV) mode, with the hypervisor managing the CPU, MMU hardware page table, and network.
-There is also support for paravirualization with hardware virtualization (PVH) mode, which takes advantage of virtualization hardware for performance improvements.
-However, as PVH mode requires virtualization hardware, examples in this paper use PV mode unless otherwise stated.
-The page table mapping used by Edera is the same as in Xen, with the hypervisor giving guest OSs read-only access to virtual page tables that the hypervisor maps to the MMU hardware page table.
-CPU scheduling in the Edera hypervisor is more dynamic than the scheduling supported by Xen, with the resource manager able to dynamically pin and unpin CPUs for each zone.
-This dynamic configuration allows for more efficient resource allocation on the host machine as zones can be assigned CPUs and memory pages as needed, rather than these resources remaining static after zone creation.
+Xen forms the base of Edera, but we utilize only the core components and not the orchestration or other tooling that are part of the Xen project.
+Xen uses MISRA C and boasts a mature codebase that makes it suitable for safety domains including automotive and aerospace \cite{xenproject-embedded, xen-aerospace, xen-automotive}.
+Edera uses paravirtualization (PV) mode, with the hypervisor managing the CPU, MMU hardware page table, and network.
+There is also support for PV with hardware virtualization (PVH) mode, which takes advantage of virtualization hardware for performance improvements.
+As PVH mode requires virtualization hardware, examples in this paper use PV mode unless otherwise stated.
+Our build of Xen adds a small layer to simplify starting a new Xen domain, perform device enablement, and provide a Rust interface.